raider2107/raider2107.github.io/index.md

   ![](/img/clone_1.png)
   4. Create the new NC for the clone as in step3 but change it's IP address, for example i've set it to: 192.168.100.11
   **5) Restart the VM**
-  **6) Now we are able to connect to our VM, but first we need to install the Virtual Box Extension that we've downloaded in the begining.**
+  **6) Now we are able to connect to our VM, but first we need to install the Virtual Box Extension that we've downloaded in the beginning.**
-  Press **CTRL + g** go to **Extensions** and add that downloaded package and finish the installiation.
+  Press **CTRL + g** go to **Extensions** and add that downloaded package and finish the installation.
 All VMs need to be turned off !
   Set the port # for the first VM, and use the Remote Desktop Connection App to connect (app included in Win10)
   ![](/img/ports.png)
   And we connected successfully: